 Every morning the light wakes up the earth, brings it back to life.
 Every new day is a new creation.
 Heaven reaches down to the earth, and the earth responds, brings forth, makes life.

-In the next post, I will address the last portion of soul’s metaphoric journey, discussing Mercury, the Sun, and the Moon.
+In the next post, I will address the last portion of the soul’s metaphoric journey, discussing Mercury, the Sun, and the Moon.